DarkChenu/DANUWA-BOT/README.md

 ---

-## 🚄 How to Deploy DANUWA-MD on Railway
+## 🚄 How to Deploy Darkz-MD on Railway

 <p align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=28&duration=3000&pause=1000&color=10B981&center=true&vCenter=true&width=600&lines=Deploy+via+Railway;Easy+one+tap+deployment" alt="Typing SVG" />
 </p>

-You can easily deploy your own instance of DANUWA-MD on Railway with just one click.
+You can easily deploy your own instance of Darkz-MD on Railway with just one click.

 1. Click the "Deploy on Railway" button.